Solar Bear Ride Background

 Scott Sexton, Winston-Salem Journal

-Family: Married to Amy, 16 year old daughter
+Family: Married and have an 20 year old daughter

 Why he rides: “Just the ability to go out on a bicycle and come back with a clear, happy head.”

 Why she rides: A way of living further into my true authentic self.